stanfordio/ucluster/README.md

 #### 1. Install dependencies.

+Mac users will need to install OpenCV and OpenBLAS using Homebrew: `brew install openblas opencv`.
+(On Linux, see [this guide](https://docs.scipy.org/doc/scipy/reference/building/linux.html)).

 If you're on an x86 machine, everything should go relatively smoothly.
 With [Poetry](https://python-poetry.org/) installed, simply run `poetry install`.
 If you want to use uCluster in your "main" VisiData environment (i.e., you don't want to have to activate the Poetry virtual environment every time), then run `poetry env use $(which python3)` before running `poetry install`.

 If you're on an M1 machine, things are a bit more complex.
 It doesn't seem possible to install SciPy (required by NLTK) using pip3 on the M1's, as it requires building SciPy from scratch.
 As a result, you'll need to use [Conda](https://conda.io).
 In the main project folder, run `conda env create -f env.yml`, then `conda activate ucluster`.
 Next, run `poetry env use $(which python3)` followed by `poetry install`.

+> If you run into strange compilation issues on Mac while running `poetry install`, you may need to explicitly point Poetry at your OpenBLAS and OpenCV installations.
+>
+> You can do this by running `SYSTEM_VERSION_COMPAT=1 LDFLAGS="-L/usr/local/opt/openblas/lib" CPPFLAGS="-I/usr/local/opt/openblas/include" OPENBLAS="$(brew --prefix openblas)" poetry install` instead of just `poetry install`.

 uCluster will now be available in your Python environment.